SS Aguila (1916): Second World War service

 From October 1939 until 1940 Aguila continued her peacetime run between Liverpool and the Canary Islands.
 Her only convoy protection was on outward voyages from Liverpool to the North Atlantic west of Portugal, where she would leave the convoy to enter neutral Portuguese waters and proceed to Lisbon unescorted.
 After calling at Lisbon she would continue unescorted to Las Palmas and Tenerife, and return unescorted to Liverpool.

 France's surrender to Germany in June 1940 gave the Kriegsmarine naval bases on France's Atlantic coast, leading to German and Italian submarines' First Happy Time in the Battle of the Atlantic.
 Allied shipping losses increased and from August 1940 Yeoward Brothers changed the movements of its ships.
 In August 1940 Aguila had a normal outward run with Convoy OG 40, leaving Liverpool on 3 August and reaching Lisbon on 14 August.
 Three days later she left Lisbon for Las Palmas, but on 19 August the shelled her with its 100 mm guns.
 The Regia Marina vessel claimed five hits on Aguila, but in fact the liner was undamaged and reached Las Palmas on 20 August.

 After her narrow escape Aguila did not call at Tenerife, but instead went south to Freetown in Sierra Leone.
 There the UK formed inbound convoys to the British Isles, but if Aguila hoped to join one she was unsuccessful.
 From Freetown she turned north and steamed unescorted to Madeira, where she stopped for five days before continuing to Gibraltar.
 There she joined Convoy HG 43, which left on 4 September and reached Liverpool on 19 September.

 On 11 October 1940 Aguila left Liverpool with Convoy OG 44, but stayed with the convoy all the way to Gibraltar.
-She then sailed unescorted to Lisbon and back to Gibraltar (24 October – 3 November), and made a separate unescorted trip to Las Palmas, Tenerife and Cadiz and again back to Gibraltar (3–19 November).
+She then sailed unescorted to Lisbon and back to Gibraltar (24 October – 3 November), and made a separate unescorted trip to Las Palmas, Tenerife and Cádiz and again back to Gibraltar (3–19 November).
 Then she joined Convoy HG 47, which left Gibraltar on 20 November and reached Liverpool on 4 December.

 Aguila survived Liverpool's Christmas Blitz of 20–22 December.
 From 29 December to 23 July she made three round trips: by convoy from Britain to Gibraltar, unescorted from there to Lisbon and back, and then by convoy from Gibraltar home to Britain.
 From the first and third trips Aguila returned to her home port of Liverpool, but during her second trip Liverpool suffered the May Blitz, and on 3 May part of the port was devastated when the munitions ship burned and exploded in Huskisson Dock.
 Therefore, when Aguila returned a fortnight later in Convoy HG 61 it was diverted to the Firth of Clyde.
 The arrangement was only temporary.
 On 23 July Aguila was back in her home port, arriving in Liverpool with Convoy HG 67.